NSCC-Slovakia/NCC_HPC-FineTuning-Examples/README.md

 ## Sentiment Analysis
 This repository provides scripts to train a BERT model for sentiment analysis using the Twitter dataset.
 It includes data preprocessing, model training, evaluation, and inference.

+**Note:** Customize paths and file names as necessary based on your project structure and requirements.